-The administration of PARCC and DC Science assessments are secure testing events.
+The administration of PARCC & DC Science assessments are secure testing events.
 Maintaining the security of test materials before, during, and after the test administration is crucial to obtaining valid and reliable results.
 School Test Coordinators are responsible for ensuring that all personnel with authorized access to secure materials are trained in and subsequently act in accordance with all security requirements.

-School Test Coordinators must implement chain-of-custody requirements for materials as described in this section.
+School Test Coordinators must implement chain of custody requirements for materials as described in this section.
 School Test Coordinators are responsible for distributing materials to Test Administrators, collecting materials from Test Administrators, returning secure test materials, and securely destroying certain specified materials after testing as described throughout Section 5.0 (refer to Sections 5.1.2 and 5.2.3 for directions on securely destroying).

 School Test Coordinators are required to maintain a tracking log to account for collecting and securely destroying secure test materials, including mathematics reference sheets written on by students and scratch paper written on by students.
-Schools must maintain the Chain-of-Custody Form or tracking log of secure materials for at least four years.
-Copies of the Chain-of-Custody Form for computer-based testing can be found on dc.mypearsonsupport.com and in Appendix H of this manual.
-Copies of the Chain-of-Custody Form for paper-based testing will be included in each LEA or school's test materials shipment.
+Schools must maintain the OSSE Chain of Custody Form or tracking log of secure materials for at least four years.
+Copies of the OSSE Chain of Custody Form for testing can be found on dc.mypearsonsupport.com and in Appendix H of this manual.
+Each school's test material shipment will contain a Secure Material Inventory, which School Test Coordinators will use to ensure all needed materials have been shipped.
+The Secure Material Inventory will contain the security barcode/ serial number(s) of all shipped secure materials, and School Test Coordinators are required to document those numbers on the OSSE Chain of Custody Form when distributing test materials.

-Test Administrators are NOT to have extended access to test materials before or after administration.
 Test Administrators must document the receipt and return of all secure test materials (used and unused) to the School Test Coordinator immediately after testing.

-The following test materials are secure:

-- · Student testing tickets

-- Mathematics reference sheets written on by students

-- Scratch paper written on by students

-- Human Reader scripts for mathematics (if applicable)

-- Tactile graphics (if applicable)

-The following test materials are secure:

-- Test booklets

-- Answer documents (grades 4-high school)

-- Large print and braille test booklets

-- · Mathematics reference sheets written on by students

-- Scratch paper written on by students

-- Human Reader scripts for mathematics (if applicable)

-- Tactile graphics (if applicable)
+The following test materials are secure: Student testing tickets Mathematics reference sheets written on by students Scratch paper written on by students Human Reader scripts for mathematics (if applicable) Tactile graphics (if applicable) The following test materials are secure: Test booklets Answer documents (grades 4-high school) Large print and braille test booklets Mathematics reference sheets written on by students Scratch paper written on by students Human Reader scripts for mathematics (if applicable) Tactile graphics (if applicable)

-Assessment administration monitors (also called auditors or observers) from the school, LEA, sector representatives or OSSE may conduct visits during testing.
-OSSE will monitor the status of the health and the safety needs of schools/LEAs to determine whether or not OSSE will conduct in-person monitoring.
-OSSE will be conducting virtual desktop monitoring during testing.
-OSSE may request pre-scheduled meetings with LEA and/or School Test Coordinators to discuss testing during test administration.
+Assessment administration monitors (also called auditors or observers) from the school, LEA, sector representatives or OSSE may conduct in-person visits during testing.
+OSSE will also be conducting virtual desktop monitoring during testing.
+OSSE may request pre-scheduled meetings with LEA and/ or School Test Coordinators to discuss testing during test administration.
 These meetings may include the following processes: adherence to test plans, test administration, test environment, handling and distribution of test materials, collection of test materials, and test materials packaging and shipment.

-It is required for the purposes of any future monitoring or investigation that LEAs maintain (in hard-copy form) the following documents for four years:
+It is required for the purposes of any future monitoring or investigation that LEAs maintain (in hardcopy form) the following documents for four years: